Lewis Milestone: 1932–1936

 Milestone was troubled by film directors' declining control within the studio system and supported King Vidor's proposal to organize a filmmakers' cooperative.
-Supporters for a Screen Directors Guild included Frank Borzage, Howard Hawks, Ernst Lubitsch, Rouben Mamoulian and William Wellman, among others.
+Supporters for a Screen Directors Guild included Frank Borzage, Howard Hawks, Ernst Lubitsch, Rouben Mamoulian, and William Wellman, among others.
 By 1938, the guild was incorporated, representing 600 directors and assistant directors.

-In the mid-1930s, Paramount Pictures was experiencing a financial crisis that inhibited their commitments to their European film stylists such as Josef von Sternberg, Ernst Lubitsch and Milestone.
+In the mid-1930s, Paramount Pictures was experiencing a financial crisis that inhibited the commitments to European film stylists such as Josef von Sternberg, Ernst Lubitsch, and Milestone.
 Under these conditions, Milestone experienced difficulty in locating compelling literary material, production support and proper casting.
-The first among these films is Rain (1932).
+The first among these films is Rain.

 Allied Artists assigned Milestone rising star Joan Crawford, who was known for her silent film roles as a flapper, to play prostitute Sadie Thompson.
 Crawford expressed disappointment with her interpretation of the role.
-Milestone was not yet affected by the Production Code, and his portrayal of the overwrought Puritan missionary Reverend Davidson (Walter Huston); his rape of Thompson blends violence with sexual and religious symbolism using swift cutting.
+Milestone was not yet affected by the Production Code, and his portrayal of the overwrought Puritan missionary Reverend Davidson (Walter Huston), his rape of Thompson blends violence with sexual and religious symbolism using swift cutting.

 The film was termed "slow and stage-bound" and "stiff and stagey".
 Milestone said of Rain:

 I thought [audiences] were ready for a dramatic form; that now we could present a three-act play on the screen.
 But I was wrong.
 People will not listen to narrative dialogue.
 They will not accept the kind of exposition you use on the stage.
 I started the picture slowly, too slowly, I'm afraid.
 You can't start a picture slowly.
 You must show things happening.

-Hallelujah, I'm a Bum (1933), which was released during the Great Depression, was an attempt by United Artists to reintroduce singer Al Jolson after his three-year hiatus from film roles.
+Hallelujah, I'm a Bum, which was released during the Great Depression, was an attempt by United Artists to reintroduce singer Al Jolson after his three-year hiatus from film roles.
 The film is based on a Ben Hecht story, with a score by Rodgers and Hart featuring "rhythmic dialogue" delivered in song-song; its sentimental, romantic theme of a New York City tramp was received with indifference and dismay by moviegoers.
 Film historian Joseph Millichap observed that "the problem of this entertainment fantasy was that it brushed aside just enough reality to confuse its audience.
 Americans in the winter of 1933 were not in the mood to be advised that the life of a hobo was the road to true happiness, especially by a star earning $25,000 a week."
 Milestone's effort to make a "socially conscious" musical was generally ill-received at its New York opening and he had difficulty finding a more serious film project.